KhronosGroup/SYCL_Reference/source/iface/command-accessor.rst

   class accessor;

-The ``accessor`` class provides access to data in a ``buffer`` from within a SYCL kernel function or from within a host task.
+The ``sycl::accessor`` class provides access to data in a :ref:`buffer` from within a SYCL kernel function or from within a host task.
 When used in a SYCL kernel function, it accesses the contents of the buffer via the device’s global memory.
 These two forms of the accessor are distinguished by the ``AccessTarget`` template parameter.
 Both forms support the following values for the ``AccessMode`` template parameter:
 ``access_mode::read``, ``access_mode::write`` and